✦ Verified Surgical Specialists — Pune

 Retake assessment

-Your symptoms suggest progressing piles
+Your responses suggest progressing symptoms

 • A physical examination will confirm the grade and extent of prolapse